Maclean-D/voiceflow-slack/README.md

 ### Custom commands

-- Send `hi` or to not pass a message to Voiceflow, and have it generate a response.
+- Send `hi` to not pass a message to Voiceflow, and have it generate a response.
 - @ the bot in a message to check if the server is online, regardless of being hooked up to Voiceflow

 ## Troubleshooting